The Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 IBSA has been working with key stakeholders to develop the Draft 1 components.
-A Technical Advisory Committee (TAC) meeting is being scheduled to consider changes and confirm the consultation draft.
-Once approved, documents will be available for review and feedback via the IBSA website.
+A TAC meeting is being scheduled to consider changes and confirm the consultation draft.
+Once it is approved, documents will be available for review and feedback via the IBSA website.

 The TAC met in March and April to progress Draft 1 components.
 Changes to unit content and qualification structure are being considered, with a number of units likely to be proposed for removal.
 IBSA Manufacturing is continuing to engage with the TAC and industry stakeholders to ensure changes are based on sound industry recommendations.

 The TAC met on 27 November and confirmed an approach for the Draft 1 units.
 TAC members acknowledged the duplication between units and considered the need to amend content to better describe industry requirements.
 There was a strong recommendation that it is generally not appropriate for PMB units to be delivered as standalone units.
 Workers are required to have a comprehensive understanding of the entire job role.
 Draft 1 components are scheduled to be available for review in February 2019.